 The Sea Grant Knauss Fellowship provides a unique educational and professional experience to graduate students interested in ocean, coastal and Great Lakes resources and the national policy decisions affecting those resources.

 The Fellowship, named after one of Sea Grant’s founders and former NOAA Administrator John A. Knauss, matches highly qualified graduate students with “hosts” in the legislative and executivebranch of government located in the Washington, D.C. area, for a one-year paid fellowship.

-The 2025 Application period is now open.
+The 2025 Application period is now closed.

 Applications due to your state's Sea Grant program on February 15, 2024, for the 2025 Fellowship

 Selected applicants will be notified in mid-summer 2024

 Any student, regardless of citizenship, is eligible to submit to this opportunity if:

 The student is enrolled towards a degree in a graduate program at any point between the onset of the 2023 Fall Term (quarter, trimester, semester, etc.) and February 15, 2024;

 The graduate degree will be awarded through an accredited institution of higher education in the United States or U.S. Territories, and;

 The student has an interest in ocean, coastal, and Great Lakes resources and in the national policy decisions affecting those resources.